zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 ---------------------------------

-o It is only possible to use the binary installer to install the default instance of Firebird 2.1.
+o It is only possible to use the binary installer to install the default instance of Firebird $MAJOR.$MINOR.
 If you wish to install additional, named instances you should manually install them with the zipped install image.